Speed limits in New Zealand: History

 A 30 mile (48 kilometre) per hour speed limit was imposed in 1930.
 The limit was raised as vehicles became more powerful.
 Emergency legislation during the Second World War had amended the general speed limit set by the 1936 Traffic Regulations to 40 mph in order to reduce tyre wear and improve road safety.
 In 1948, the general speed limit was increased to 50 mph.
-The default speed limit got raised to 55 mph in 1962.
+The default speed limit was raised to 55 mph in 1962.
 In 1969, some open road speed limits were increased to 60 mph.

 On 4 December 1973, the default open road speed limit got dropped to 50 mph; this was partly a fuel saving measure in response to the 1973 oil crisis.
 When New Zealand metricated in 1975, the 50 mph speed limit became 80 km/h while the urban 30 mph speed limit became 50 km/h.
 Metric speed limits included the legend "km/h" to distinguish them from imperial speed limits; this was dropped from 1987 onwards.
 On 1 July 1985, the open road speed limit was raised to 100 km/h and this remains the default speed limit today.

 Enforcement of New Zealand road speed limits was traditionally done using police speed cameras set up and operated by the police.
 In 1993, mobile speed cameras were introduced.

 Significant changes were made to the rules for setting speed limits in 2003 and 2011, including provision for 40 km/h limits.
 However, it was then necessary to introduce the Land Transport (Speed Limits Validation) Bill in 2015 to confirm the legitimacy of the previous changes.
 Another significant change in August 2017 introduced a provision for 110 km/h limits on some motorways and expressways.